jsquyres/libfabric/README-mr-notify.md

         }
     }

-    // rest of MPI_Send (but now we know for 100% sure
+    // ...The rest of MPI_Send (but now we know for 100% sure
     // if the buffer is already registered)
 }
 ```